Memories from the Great Niece of Alexander Black

 The map below shows the Eastern Continental Divide which became an important part of Blacksburg’s history.

-King George III issued a proclamation on October 7, 1763, that created a boundary between Indian lands and white settlements.
-Running from north to south along the Appalachian Mountain range, the proclamation decreed that whites would henceforth be forbidden to settle in land west of the boundary, which was to be reserved for Indian use.
+King George III issued a proclamation on October 7, 1763, that created a boundary between Native American lands and colonial settlements.
+Running from north to south along the Appalachian Mountain range, the proclamation decreed that colonial settlers would henceforth be forbidden to settle in land west of the boundary, which was to be reserved for Native American use.
 No individuals or groups would be allowed to purchase western lands without the Crown's explicit consent.
-Whites currently living in the western territory were ordered to vacate their lands.
+Colonial settlers currently living in the western territory were ordered to vacate their lands.
 In order to enforce the proclamation, Britain stationed troops at forts throughout the region.

 The royal decree came at the end of the French and Indian War, a conflict that had pitted the British against the French and their native allies.
-Although the British had defeated the French, the conflict was marked by a bloody cycle of violence and revenge on the frontier involving Indians and whites.
-As the British calculated the immense cost of putting down the uprisings, including Pontiac's Rebellion, they decided to reject a policy of mutual coexistence in favor of separating Indians and whites.
+Although the British had defeated the French, the conflict was marked by a bloody cycle of violence and revenge on the frontier involving Native Americans and colonial settlers.
+As the British calculated the immense cost of putting down the uprisings, including Pontiac's Rebellion, they decided to reject a policy of mutual coexistence in favor of separating Native Americans and colonial settlers.
 The proclamation line thus represented an effort to placate the natives on the frontier, simplify administrative matters, and ease the cost of Britain's military expenditures in North America.

 Blacksburg was a major player in United States history relative to this proclamation of 1763 and the “line” it created.
 The line is the Eastern Continental Divide which runs through Blacksburg.
 The Divide crosses South Main Street near Sunset Boulevard.
 A blue line crosses South Main Street there and a historical marker provides a short explanation of the Eastern Continental Divide.